MrSnazMan/MarketMind/README.md

 # MarketMind

-AI-powered stock research assistant.
-Search a ticker to view key financial metrics and ask an AI chat assistant questions about the company, grounded in real financial data — not just the model guessing.
+Research any stock with an AI assistant that’s backed by real financial data.
+Search a ticker to instantly see key metrics, then ask questions about the company and get answers grounded in its actual financials.
+Rest assured, no guessing involved.

 ## Status
 *Disclaimer: In development; project scaffold complete, core features in progress.